Japan

 Regional cooperation

 Australia and Japan also cooperate closely on nuclear non-proliferation and disarmament.
 We have jointly led efforts in support of the Nuclear Non-Proliferation Treaty, including as co-founders of the cross-regional Non-Proliferation and Disarmament Initiative (NPDI) established in 2010.
-Australia and Japan are also co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.
+Australia and Japan are co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.

 Economic engagement